Are you pregnant and feel like you’re gaining too much fat?

 Look at the color of your urine.
 If it is a dark yellow, you are dehydrated and need to drink more water!
 You always want your urine to be a pale yellow color.

-Exercise is another great way to maintain a healthy pregnancy weight and decrease your stress level.
+Exercise is another great way to maintain a healthy pregnancy weight, maintain lean muscle mass, and decrease your stress level.

 Regular exercise helps burn calories while strengthening your muscles that get weakened during pregnancy.

-To learn more about how to safely exercise in pregnancy, check out my post on Getting in Shape While Pregnant.
+To learn more about how to safely exercise in pregnancy, check out my post on Getting in Shape While Pregnant after you get clearance.

 And if you did exercise prior to pregnancy, continue!
 This is the best time to keep your workouts going.

 Have you heard of NEAT?
-Also referred to as non-exercise activity thermogenesis.
+NEAT stands for non-exercise activity thermogenesis.

-NEAT simply refers to the number of calories your body burns just doing everyday things.
+NEAT refers to the number of calories your body burns doing everyday activities.
+In other words, the more you move and fidget around, the more calories you will burn.

 Try to stay active for these 9 months and not be a couch potato!